kresimir07/CourtBookingSystem/README.md

 You will need a MySQL database named tennis_club_db.
 *    Configuration:
 Configure the database connection parameters in the application.properties file.
 Provide the database URL, username, and password.
-The application.properties file is typically locatedin the src/main/resources directory.
+The application.properties file is typically located in the src/main/resources directory.

 ```
    spring.datasource.url=jdbc:mysql://localhost:3306/tennis_club_db